dmaivel/sharedgl/README.md

 # Getting started

-The following libraries are required:
+The following libraries are required for building the server and client on linux:
 - libepoxy
 - SDL2
+- libx11

 ## Build
 The following script builds the host and client for linux.